moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 # Step 6: a date with luxury in Galerie d'Apollon
 </a>

 Stupor and amazement are what usually strike people when they first penetrate the Galerie d'Apollon.
 The room, named after the Greek God of light and arts Apollo, is the closest experience you can get to a Versailles castle visit while inside the Louvre, since it was designed by the same great minds who would architect a few years later Versailles under king Louis XIV's orders.
-Moreoever, it is because of this room and its symbol that this exctravagant monarch began to be known as the Sun King.
+Moreoever, it is because of this room and its symbol that this extravagant monarch began to be known as the Sun King.

 In this galerie, anything your eyes lie on is a classicism gem, but not only figuratively speaking !
 Indeed, what is displayed today in the center of the hall is Louis XIV's gem collection, including 3 diamonds that once belonged to old royal families: *le Régent*, *l'Hortensia*, *le Sancy*.